Districts of Cyprus

-Cyprus is divided into six districts (επαρχίες; ilçe), whose capitals share the same name.
+Cyprus is divided into six districts (επαρχίες; kazalar), whose capitals share the same name.
 The districts are subdivided into municipalities and communities.
 The districts of Cyprus are listed in the table below.

 Note: Northern Cyprus-controlled lands are included in the area figures, but population was not enumerated there.
 The UN Buffer Zone is included in both population and area figures.
 Akrotiri and Dhekelia are not included in the area figures, but non-military Cypriot citizens residing there were enumerated.